Pooja Shri Shetty

-Pooja Shri Shetty (born 10 August 1990) is an Indian karateka and an Aerospace engineer competing in the kumite 61 kg division.
+Pooja Shri Shetty is an Indian Karateka and an Aerospace engineer competing in the kumite 61 kg division.

 Early life

 Pooja Shri Shetty was born in a Tulu speaking bunt family in Kaup, Udupi.
 She completed her schooling from Little Rock Indian School and graduated with Bachelor's degree in Aerospace engineering from Amity University, Noida followed by a Master's degree in Aerospace Propulsion from Cranfield University, UK.

 Achievements

-Pooja started training in karate from a tender age of 6.
+Pooja started training in karate from the age of 6.
 She has represented India in several WKF Karate Series A tournaments and International Championships.
 Her Tokyo Olympics 2020 standing is 181.